 I'm a Boulder Colorado-based cartoonist, humorist, and illustrator - and began writing and drawing when I was old enough to hold a crayon without also eating it.
 This early self-imposed dietary

-Later, at the University of Illinois, I worked part-time as a cartoonist, columnist, and editor at the Daily Illini student newspaper.
+Later, at the University of Illinois, I worked part-time as a cartoonist, columnist, and editor at the Daily Illini newspaper.

 After two years, I quit my corporate job and moved to Colorado, to ski and to create a comic strip for international syndication.
 The former takes little effort, making it a perfect counter to the latter, which is a pursuit with notoriously low odds of success.

-"The largest syndicate, King Features, receives 6,000-8,000 submissions a year, and chooses one.
+"The largest syndicate, King Features, received 6,000-8,000 submissions a year, and chooses one.
 Sometimes they choose none.
-It is harder than becoming a professional athlete."
-(Cartoonist Darby Conley, New York Times.)
+It is harder than becoming a professional athlete." - Darby Conley, New York Times.
+I failed to beat those odds, for a while.

-I thoroughly failed to beat those odds, for a while.
-But I became (only slightly) more respectable when King Features offered me a contract, and six months later, much more so when I met my future wife.
+But finally, I became (only slightly) more respectable when King Features offered me a contract...and six months later, much more so when I met my future wife.
 (A good year.)
-Three years later, I signed a contract with Tribune Media to create a second comic strip.
+Three years after that, I signed a contract with Tribune Media to create a second comic strip.

-I wrote and drew comics for several years, and having them also published in the Denver and Boulder newspapers allowed my neighbors to think I was more than "that grinning idiot".
+I wrote and drew multiple comics for several years, and having them also published in the Denver and Boulder newspapers allowed my neighbors to think I was more than "that grinning idiot".
 (I became the guy with the same name as the the cretin on the comics page.)
-Unfortunately, the timing was terrible, as newspapers were languishing.
-Over 2,400 newspapers closed in the next three years.
-Most of the remaining papers cut the number of comics pages by 50% on average - eliminating half of the cartoonists...particularly affecting the new folks like me.

 ----------------